c-kobo/ui5con2023/exercises/ex10/README.md

 The following changes were made to your Fiori UI application;

-* a new file `xs-app.json` was added to support the OData routing when deployed to Cloud Foundry
+* a new file `./app/managetravels/xs-app.json` was added to support the OData routing when deployed to Cloud Foundry
-* `package.json` was updated with additional Cloud Foundry scripts, for example `build:cf`
+* `./app/managetravels/package.json` was updated with additional Cloud Foundry scripts, for example `build:cf`
-* `manifest.json` is updated with the `sap.cloud` node to support binding to the managed approuter
+* `./app/managetravels/webapp/manifest.json` was updated with the `sap.cloud` to support binding to the managed approuter when deployed to Cloud Foundry, this is to support routing of HTTP requests

 (5) The following changes were made to your CAP application;

-* `package.json` was updated additional build, deploy and undeploy scripts
+* `./package.json` was updated additional build, deploy and undeploy scripts
-* `mta.yaml` was updated to support the deployment of the Fiori UI Travel application
+* `./mta.yaml` was updated to support the deployment of the Fiori UI Travel application

 ![](./images/image5.png)

-You will notice that `html5` module contains a number of commands, one of these is `build:cf` which ensures the Fiori UI application is built for Cloud Foundry.
+Open `./mta.yaml` and notice the `html5` module contains a number of commands, one of these is `build:cf` which ensures the Fiori UI application is built for Cloud Foundry when building and deploying your CAP project to Cloud Foundry.

 ## Summary